alibaba/git-repo-go-doc/content/en/docs/getting-started/quickstart.md

         $ git repo sync

-4. Create a local branch for development.
+4. Create a local branch on all projects for development.

         $ git repo start --all <branch/name>

-5. Working in workspace and make new commits.
+5. Working in the workspace and make new commits.

 6. Run the following commands to send local commits to remote server to create code reviews (pull requests).